steem/qwp/doc/README.md

 * tool -- tools for generating code from template
 * unit_tests -- unit tests code

-## Request convention
+## Request name convention
-Typically, a basic web request will be like this:
+Typically, a basic web request of QWP will be like this:
 * http://somedomain/?m=module1-module2-module3
 * http://somedomain/?m=module1-module2-module3&op=operation
 * http://somedomain/?m=module1-module2-module3&p=edit
 * http://somedomain/?m=module1-module2-module3&p=edit&op=operation

-The qwp router is help to resolve web request to your php module file in modules directory.
+The qwp router helps to resolve web request to PHP files in modules directory.

+* Parameter m
-For parameter m, it will used to location the directory in modules.
+It will used to location the directory in modules.
 In this example, it will locate the directory: 'modules/module1/module2/module3'.
 And you code must be written in that directory.

+* Parameter p
-For parameter p, if not provided, it will be resolved to php file: 'modules/module1/module2/module3/home.php'.
+If not provided, it will be resolved to php file: 'modules/module1/module2/module3/home.php'.
 If provide in the example above, it will be resolved modules/module1/module2/module3/edit.php

+* Parameter op
-For parameter op, if not provide, it means the response type must be html.
-If not provide, it means that the response type is customized by the resolved php file after execution.
-Typically, it's used by by ajax request and return json data.
-The op priority is higher than p;
+If not provide, it means the response type must be html.
+If provide, it means that the response type is customized by the resolved php file after execution.
+Typically, it's used by by AJAX request and return JSON data.
 In the example above, the two op request will be resolved to files:
 * modules/module1/module2/module3/ops_operation.php
 * modules/module1/module2/module3/edit_ops_operation.php

-With the rule above, you must create the corresponding php file.
-If not, the qwp framework will raise errors.
+With the simple rules above, you must create the corresponding php files and directories.
-Then, the code for the corresponding will be organized in the same directory.

-For html response type, qwp provide template to organize your web UI html code.
-If you use full JS based UI, then you can just provide the basic startup html/js code in the template directory.
-If not, you can provide different web template for different module.
-In the qwp example, it provide basic portal and admin page template.
+If file is not found, the QWP will route to error page rendered with proper template.

+QWP also provides simple template render html UI content.
+It provides basic portal and admin page template.
 Each template must provide header.php and footer.php.

+## Forms name convention
 Form data parameter format: f[xxx]=xxx, and search data parameter format: s[xxx]=xxx.
 Here is the example:
 ```html
 <form id="user_info">